The Worst Engines of All Time

 Jaguar V12

 The Jaguar V12 engine had heating problems.
-The ignition and fuel systems were in close proximity to one another, what would cause them to failure over time.
-The electric system was also too close to the engine causing it to unravel and fry from the heat.
+The ignition and fuel systems were in close proximity to one another, which would cause them to fail over time.
+The electric system was also too close to the engine, causing it to unravel and fry from the heat.

 11. Mazda Renesis